enniovilla/project-1-ci/README.md

 ### Known Bugs

 The website doesn't work as expected in the Safari browser for iOS and I couldn't do any extra tests because I don't have any Apple product.
-You can see that you can scroll down, but the navigation bar takes up the whole screen, the logo is completely stretched out and the menu doesn't open.
-I used appetize.io to simulate the iPhone 15 Pro Max.
+You can see you can scroll down, but the navigation bar takes up the whole screen, the logo is completely stretched out and the menu doesn't open.
+I used [appetize.io](https://appetize.io/) to simulate the iPhone 15 Pro Max.

 ![Safari bug](documentation/testing/safari-bug.png)